onap/ccsdk-oran/docs/architecture/architecture.rst

 .. image:: ../media/ONAP-A1ControllerArchitecture.png
    :width: 500pt

 The A1 Policy Management Service provides an API for accessing of A1 Policies.
-The PMS configures these in the traffical elements (NearRT-RICS).
-It also keeps a backup of these in case of restart of PMS.
+The A1-PMS configures A1-Policies in RAN nodes (near-RT RICs).
+It also keeps a synchronized copy of these in case the A1-PMS needs to restart.
-On regular basis, it will check that the configured A1 Policices are consistent with the actual ones in the NearRT-RICS (and take action if not).
+Periodically A1-PMS will check that the configured A1 Policies and A1 Policy Types are consistent with those in the managed near-RT RICs (and take action if not).

-The access to the NearRT-RIC may be tunneled through an A1 adapter in the CCSDK/SDNC controller.
+Communications to near-RT RIC can be tunneled through a CCSDK/SDNC controller, using our SDNC A1-Adapter plugin.

-The A1 PMS provides support for fine granied access control, which is implemented by delegating the granting of access of A1 Policies to an external authorization provider.
+The A1-PMS now also supports fine-grained access control checks, whereby access requests can be forwarded to an external authorization provider.

 More details can be found in :ref:`developer_guide`.